sutandojs/schema-inspector/README.md

 ## Usage

-The package is initialized by passing it an instance of QueryBuilder:
+The package is initialized by passing it an instance of sutando QueryBuilder:

 ```ts
 import { sutando } from 'sutando';